joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 The user can also mark a whole structure as input.
 For example, @sps:monthly-expenses contains the monthly expenses, which is something that changes monthly on it's whole.
 You may have extra expenses and many of the expenses will vary in cost month-to-month.
 The compiler supports providing these values in bulk to increase ease-of-use.

 === Extracting Data
 In the case that the user did not mark a structure as input, we need to capture the contents.
-This data is captured in a separate object, separate from the compute units, the compute grid and the structure.
+This data is captured in a separate _Structure Contents_ object, separate from the compute units, the compute grid and the structure.
 We store a reference to this object in the structure.
 The data is only extracted from non-computed and non-recursive columns.

 The data of a structure is often just plain, constant data, but it is possible that it references data outside of the table through compute unit references.
 Hence, we extract the data as compute units.